visualinteractivedata/visualinteractivedata.github.io/README.md

 -   The website should now be available at localhost:4000

 _This works on my (Sarah's) Windows setup - cannot vouch for anything else, but this is the general principle of running Jekyll sites locally_

+Alternatively, you can run Jekyll inside docker using:

+    docker run -v $(pwd):/srv/jekyll -it jekyll/builder jekyll build